vivianliunc/vivianliunc.github.io/README.md

 ( + music :notes:)

 ## Game Logic Overview
-Array filled with 0's, change one value to 1.
+Array filled with 0's, change one value to 1 randomly.
 After clicking, 0 changes to 3 and 1 changes to 2.

 0 = undiscovered dirt